-When a user logs in to EFT Server's HTML Listing and Upload Form or The Web Transfer Client, the files and folders that the user is allowed to access depends on the permissions assigned on the VFS tab of the Administrator interface.
-The VFS tab allows you to enable or disable the following permissions for a group or a user.
+When a user logs in to EFT's The Web Transfer Client, the files and folders that the user is allowed to access depends on the permissions assigned on the VFS tab of the administration interface.
+The VFS tab allows you to enable or disable permissions for a group or a user as described below.

 Upload - Allows users to upload to their folder.
 By default, the Administrators group and the user folders each have Upload permission.
 (The All Users and Guest groups do not have this permission by default.)